 Deterrence and Patient Education

-It may take up to six months for hair growth to restart, and even longer for the growth to be appreciable by the patient.
-Patients often require the reassurance of the normal recovery of their hair while the hair reenters anagen and grows normally.
-Patients may also worry that normal grooming of their hair worsens the hair shedding.
-Patients should be reassured that their hair is normal and that they can wash and style their hair as usual.
+Hair growth may take up to 6 months to restart and even longer for the growth to be appreciated by the patient.
+Patients often require the reassurance of the normal recovery of their hair while the hair re-enters the anagen phase and grows normally.
+Patients may also worry that normal grooming of their hair worsens hair shedding.
+Patients should be reassured that their hair is normal and they can continue to wash and style it as usual.

 Enhancing Healthcare Team Outcomes

-The diagnosis and management of hair loss are with an interprofessional team that includes a dermatologist, primary care provider, nurse practitioner, and internist.
-One type of hair loss is telogen effluvium, which is a form of nonscarring alopecia characterized by diffuse, often acute hair shedding.
-In most cases, no cause is ever found.
-In any case, patients need to be educated that the condition is self-limiting.
-There is no need to prescribe hair growth medications or refer the patient for a hair transplant.
-The hair growth will return but it may take a few months or even a year.
-For most patients, the outcome is good.[12][13](Level V)
+The diagnosis and management of hair loss involve an interprofessional team comprising a dermatologist, primary care provider, nurse practitioner, and internist.
+Telogen effluvium is a type of nonscarring alopecia characterized by diffuse and often acute hair shedding.
+In most cases, no specific cause is identified.
+In any case, patients should be informed that the condition is self-limiting.
+Prescribing hair growth medications or referring patients for hair transplants is unnecessary.
+Although hair growth may take several months to a year to fully restore, the outcome is generally favorable for most patients.[25][26]

 Review Questions